ratpack/ratpack/ratpack-manual/src/content/chapters/33-jackson.md

 # Jackson

 Integration with the [Jackson JSON marshalling library](https://github.com/FasterXML/jackson-databind) provides the ability to work with JSON.

-The `ratpack-jackson` JAR is released as part of Ratpack's core distribution and is versioned with it.
+This is provided as part of `ratpack-core`.

 As of Ratpack @ratpack-version@ is built against (and depends on) Jackson Core @versions-jackson@.

-The [`ratpack.jackson.Jackson`](api/ratpack/jackson/Jackson.html) class provides most of the Jackson related functions.
+The [`ratpack.jackson.Jackson`](api/ratpack/jackson/Jackson.html) class provides most of the Jackson related functionality.

-## Initialisation

-The Jackson can be used with the [Guice integration](guice.html).
-The [`JacksonModule`](api/ratpack/jackson/guice/JacksonModule.html) is a Guice module that enables the integration.

-If not using Guice, you can use the [`Jackson.Init.register()`](api/ratpack/jackson/Jackson.Init.html#register-ratpack.registry.RegistrySpec-com.fasterxml.jackson.databind.ObjectMapper-com.fasterxml.jackson.databind.ObjectWriter-) method to add the necessary objects to the context registry.

 ## Writing JSON responses

 The Jackson integration adds a [Renderer](api/ratpack/render/Renderer.html) for rendering objects as JSON.